uboreas/centos-8-minimal/README.md

 1. Rerefence ISO will be mounted (to "mtemp/" in working folder).
 2. An ISO template will be created (to "image/" in working folder).
-    - Essentials (isolinux, EFI, boot images etc) will be copied from references ISO as it is.
+    - Essentials (isolinux, EFI, boot images etc) will be copied from reference ISO as it is.
     - Template files will be re-constructed and (re)placed on ISO template.
 3. Dependencies for "core" and "additional" packages will be scanned and a resulting package list will be created.
     - Required packages (RPM files) will be downloaded in this phase if it is not downloaded yet and will be added into ISO template.